novuhq/novu/docs/docs/overview/quickstart/get-started-with-ruby.md

 Proper authorization needs to be set for the Chat channel for subscribers.
 :::

-Please proceed to create a notification template.
+Please proceed to create a notification workflow.

 1. Click **Workflows** on the left sidebar of your Novu dashboard.
 TODO: (Add a picture that shows the sidebar)
 2. Click the **Create Workflow** button on the top right.
-3. The name of a new notification template is currently **Untitled.** Rename it to a more suitable title.
+3. The name of a new notification workflow is currently **Untitled.** Rename it to a more suitable title.
 4. Select **Email** as the channel you want to add.
    ![Select Email as Channel](https://res.cloudinary.com/dxc6bnman/image/upload/f_auto,q_auto/v1685466071/guides/set-email_1_aisoz4.png)
 5. Click on the recently added channel, fill the email subject and click **Update**.
    ![Update](https://res.cloudinary.com/dxc6bnman/image/upload/f_auto,q_auto/v1685466074/guides/update_email_template_1_exxybg.png)
-6. Click on the **Test** tab and send a test email to verify your notification template.
+6. Click on the **Test** tab and send a test email to verify your notification workflow.

 ![Test](https://res.cloudinary.com/dxc6bnman/image/upload/f_auto,q_auto/v1685466786/guides/send_test_email_1_goyknt.png)